- 22 Aug 2024

 Figure: More Information grid

-Click the kebab menu on the asset details page to select Remote Asset Control option.
+Click the kebab menu on the asset details page to select From Repair option.

-Figure: Fixed Asset Details page - Remote Asset Control option
+Figure: Asset Details page - From Repair option

 Field Description